ETHRoboticsClub/TWIST2/docs/index.md

 - **RL-based low-level controllers** trained in simulation
 - A modular pipeline for **sim-to-sim** and **sim-to-real** deployment

-This documentation is meant to make it easy to:

-- Install and configure the full TWIST2 stack
-- Run the provided policies in simulation and on real robots
-- Operate the teleop + data collection pipeline with PICO VR & XRoboToolkit
-- Extend the system with your own controllers, datasets, or hardware

 If you are new to the project, start with:

 - **[Installation](GettingStarted/Installation.md)** – set up environments, dependencies, Redis, GMR, and PICO SDK